LukaDeka/Personal-Website/content/milestones.md

 +++
-title = "Milestones"
+title = "Personal Milestones"
-description = "Personal milestones: a list of cool things." template = "milestones.html"
+description = "Personal milestones: an ever-evolving list of personal goals and achievements." template = "milestones.html" date = 2025-08-28 updated = 2025-08-31
 +++

-# Purpose
+## Purpose

 This is my ever-evolving list of personal milestones: goals I’ve reached, ones I’m working toward, and new ones I’ll continue to add over time.
 It’s a way to track growth, celebrate progress, and stay motivated along the journey.